 Mary King’s Close is blanketed with urban myths, ghost stories, and haunting narrative, the primary reason why the close has stirred interest and curiosity over the years.
 It is said that in 1645, a plague struck the underground’s tiny community.
 To contain the disease, the city council decided to lock the infected tenants inside Mary King’s Close and left them there to die.
 Due to this happening, the close was named The Street of Sorrows.
 It is also the reason why the Mary King’s Close is known to be one of the most haunted places in Scotland.

 One mysterious spot in Mary King’s Close is this corner filled with toys and dolls of different kinds.
 The act of “offering” toys started when paranormal experts sighted little girl Annie crying in one of the quarters of Mary King’s Close.
 According to the story, Annie’s parents left her upon knowing that the girl had the disease.
 Not only Annie was abandoned by her parents, but they also deprived her of the only doll she got.
 When she died, her soul never left Mary King’s Close.
 The paranormal experts came back with a doll in tow and narrated that the little girl appeared comforted and loved after giving her a doll.
 Nobody knows if this story is true, but it is so famous that it becomes an inviting element of Mary King’s Close.
 Now in modern times, most of the visitors going to Mary King’s Close make sure that they have a doll to offer to the restless soul of little girl Annie.

 If you are fascinated by stories like these, the guided tour of Mary King’s Close must be part of your itinerary when you go to Edinburgh.
-The tour takes place every 15 minutes starting at 10am.
-The Mary King’s Close is a popular attraction that draws crowd from all over the world, so to save yourself from any hassle, it is best that you book in advance for this trip.
+The tour takes place every 15 minutes starting at 10 am.
+Mary King’s Close is a popular attraction that draws a crowd from all over the world, so to save yourself from any hassle, you should book in advance for this trip.